risor-io/risor/README.md

 go install github.com/cloudcmds/tamarin@latest
 ```

-Having done that, you can use the CLI in three different ways.
+You can then use the CLI in three different ways.
 Running `tamarin`
 by itself runs an interaction REPL:

 ```bash